gnzlbg/cpp_skeleton/README.md

   - test your code in debug/release, w/o [valgrind][], w/o [AddressSanitizer][],
   - uploads code coverage automatically to [Coveralls][].
 - [Coveralls][] shows per-line code coverage.
+- Automatic [Doxygen][] documentation generation and deployment to [gh-pages][].

 ## Getting started

 1. Fork this repository and check-out your fork.
 2. Add your repository to [Travis-CI][] and [Coveralls][].
 3. Run `bootstrap.py` script to configure it to your needs.
+   3.1 Replace the secure token with your own.
+   3.2 Create a gh-pages branch that is empty.
-4. Commit your changes to your repository.
+4. Commit your changes to your repository (including the gh-pages branch).
 5. Start working on your project.

 ### CMake configuration options